Review summary

 Sixteenth century worldbuilding that blends court intrigue, merchant life, and early modern espionage.

-Religious conflict rendered through everyday stakes, from secret presses to contested trade routes.
+Religious conflict shown through everyday stakes, from hidden presses to dangerous trade routes.

 Who Should Read A Column of Fire